Skip to content

 Claim QA

-Claim QA is a conservative evidence-boundary layer for generated explanations and assessment papers.
-It checks whether generated statements are supported, weakly supported, contradicted, or unsupported by local evidence records.
+A conservative evidence-boundary layer for generated explanations and assessment papers.
+It checks whether generated statements are supported, weakly supported, contradicted, or unsupported by local evidence — and refuses to hide the answer.

 The primary entailment route is tasksource/ModernBERT-base-nli.
-If the model is unavailable, Protean falls back to deterministic claim checks and explicit warnings.
+If the model is unavailable, the runtime falls back to deterministic claim checks and explicit warnings.

 Unsupported or contradicted statements downgrade confidence and appear in artifacts.
 They do not automatically rewrite scoring, mutate learning rules, or block the runtime unless a downstream operator chooses to act.